Internet Explorer (Auto Complete) stores your passwords unencrypted!

 Before this gets out of hand, I want to clarify that the passwords are actually not stored in a flat file, but rather in a section of the computer’s registry.
 They are also not readable under every circumstance, but in my case and probably many other people’s, the user names and passwords can be easily extracted by the correct program.
 I read an incorrect source, that at the time seemed credible which I will reference if I can find it again.
 I apologize for the error.

-1. Sandi Hardmeier on May 23rd, 2007 6:12 am
+1. Sandi Hardmeier 23 May, 2007

 Your statements are incorrect.
 Usernames and passwords are stored, encrypted, in the computer registry.